How to Know When It’s Time for Memory Care or Assisted Living – And How to Talk About It

 What Else Should You Consider?

-Here are a few more important pieces that are often overlooked:
+Here are a few more pieces that are often overlooked:

 Room personalization.
 Bring familiar décor, photos, or bedding to help the space feel like home.
 For example, bring their favorite sports memorabilia, ie; hat, t-shirt, or sticker and hang it on their door to help them better identify their room.
 Oftentimes, a Dementia patient won’t remember a room number, however they will recognize their personal items.